 CloudTutorial is the perfect tool for you.
 Create Your knowledge base without any chatbot and live chat.

 Examples of Explicit Knowledge

-This type of knowledge exists in our real-life scenario as it comes in encyclopedias and textbooks.
-Such knowledge comes in various types like procedure manuals, documents, contents, procedures, audio-visuals, how-to videos, and other things that make impressive KMS.
+Explicit knowledge exists in our real-life scenario as it comes in encyclopedias and textbooks.
+Such knowledge comes in various forms like procedure manuals, documents, contents, procedures, audio-visuals, how-to videos, and other things that make an effective knowledge management system.

 Engineering works and product design are examples of such knowledge that works explicitly based on human skills, customers’ motivations, and external expertise.
 Some of the best instances are as below:

 - A sales team with a knowledge-sharing platform.

 - Job operating process

 - Code of conducts for the organization